 When you decide to dye your clothing, at first buy fabric dye.
 You can visit your nearest craft or fabric store to buy a fabric dye, hope you’ll get what you want.

-Rit is one of the most popular fabric dye brands and this fabric dye brand widely available in a large selection of colors, so If you want you can try Rit.
+Rit is one of the most popular fabric dye brands and this fabric dye brand is widely available in a large selection of colors, so If you want you can try Rit.

-Before you start mixing dye or before dying your clothes, it’s a good idea to cover your work-space.
+Before you start mixing dye or before dying your clothes, it’s a good idea to cover your workspace.

 Take your plastic drop cloth or old vinyl tablecloth and then lay it over the area, where you want to work.
 Also, you can use an old bed sheet or an old rag, just use something to make sure that you don’t get dyed everywhere.

 To get a better result, you need to start with a clean fabric.
-So, if you wanna dye your old fabric, just wash it before you get started.
+So, if you want to dye your old fabric, just wash it before you get started.

-Step One: Put on your rubber gloves:
+Step One: Put on Your Rubber Gloves:

 Before you start mixing dye put your rubber hand gloves on to make sure you don’t get dyed your hand.

-Step Two: Mix your dye with salt or distilled vinegar and water:
+Step Two: Mix Your Dye with Salt or Distilled Vinegar and Water:

-At first, mix your dye before you put into the bucket or sink.
+At first, mix your dye before you put it into the bucket or sink.
 To do this, put 2 cups of water in a bucket or small container and then add your dye.
 After that, add one cup of salt if you dying a cotton fabric or add white distilled vinegar if you dye silk, nylon, or wool, and then use your spoon to mix it well.

-Step Three: Add warm water to the bucket:
+Step Three: Add Warm Water to The Bucket:

 Take your big bucket and add warm water to the bucket.
-Put enough water to cover the fabric what you want to dye.
+Put enough water to cover the fabric that you want to dye.

 Add your mixed dye into the bucket, and mix it well.
 Use your large spoon or a stick to stir so that you don’t get dye on your hand.

-Step Five: Test your dye color:
+Step Five: Test Your Dye Color:

 If you see it’s too light, then add some more dye, but if you see its good enough then don’t add dye.
 But if you see it’s darker, then add some water.

 If you washed your fabric and dry it or you have a new clean dry fabric, then wet down your fabric with a little warm water and then put it into the dye mixture and stir your fabric in the mixture.

-Step Seven: Let your fabric to soak:
+Step Seven: Let Your Fabric to Soak:

 But you can leave your fabric in the dye mixture longer.
 It depends on how dark you want to make your fabric.

-Step Eight: Take off your fabric from dye:
+Step Eight: Take off Your Fabric from Dye:

 Check your fabric to find out if the color is perfect.
 If you see it’s good enough, then take it off from the dye mixture.

-Step Nine: Rinse out the dye:
+Step Nine: Rinse Out The Dye:

 In your sink, you can rinse your fabric under cold or little warm water.
 Do it until you see the water runs clear.

-Step Ten: Wash & dry your fabric:
+Step Ten: Wash & Dry Your Fabric:

-Step Eleven: Clean up your sink or bucket:
+Step Eleven: Clean up Your Sink or Bucket:

 After that, immediately clean up your bucket or sink, and tools that you’ve used with warm water and chlorine bleach.

-And then you can add one cups of salt for cotton fabric, or you can add one cup of distilled white vinegar for other fabrics such as wool, silk, and nylon.
-And then stir to mix ti well once again.
+And then you can add one cup of salt for cotton fabric, or you can add one cup of distilled white vinegar for other fabrics such as wool, silk, and nylon.
+And then stir to mix it well once again.